skyflowapi/skyflow-react-js/README.md

 ## Event Listener on Collect Elements

-Helps to communicate with skyflow elements / iframes by listening to an event.
+Helps to communicate with Skyflow elements / iframes by listening to an event.
 Event listeners can be triggered by passing the handler methods as props to the Element components.

 There are 4 events which SDK supports: